NiklasPeterson/github-flow/README.md

 - Create a new branch (`hotfix/x`) from `master`.

-- Create one PR from `hotfix` to `master` and have someone review it to validate the fix
+- Create one PR from `hotfix` to `master` and see if you run into merge conflicts

-- Once it's merged into `master`, create another PR from `hotfix` to `develop`

-  and see if you run into merge conflicts

   - If that's the case, resolve the merge conflicts so the PR ends up in a state to be merged, and have someone review the PR

 - If there are no merge conflicts, then have someone review the PR

+- Deploy the hotfix and merge the PR